P.O. Box 1320 Yellowknife, NT X1A 2L9

-Jackson Lafferty was acclaimed to the 18th Legislative Assembly of the Northwest Territories in November 2015 representing the constituency of Monfwi.
+Jackson Lafferty was acclaimed to the 19th Northwest Territories Legislative Assembly in October 2019 representing the constituency of Monfwi.

-Previously, Mr. Lafferty was elected to the 15th Legislative Assembly in a July 2005 by-election, re-elected to the 16th Assembly in October 2007, and then re-elected to the 17th Assembly in October 2011.
+Mr. Lafferty was first elected to the 15th Legislative Assembly in a July 2005 by-election, and re-elected to the 16th Assembly and 17th Assembly in 2007 and 2011, respectively.
+Mr. Lafferty was acclaimed to the 18th Legislative Assembly in November 2015, and was elected by his peers to be the Speaker of the 18th Legislative Assembly.

 During the 17th Legislative Assembly, Mr. Lafferty was the Deputy Premier, Minister of Education, Culture and Employment, Minister Responsible for Official Languages, and Minister Responsible for the Workers’ Safety and Compensation Commission.